Why Is Visualization So Powerful? Unlocking the Mind’s Secret Weapon

 Myth: “It’s just positive thinking.”

-Truth: Visualization is active mental training.
-It’s not about ignoring challenges but preparing for them.
+Truth: Visualization is active mental rehearsal.
+Done well, it includes obstacles and how you’ll handle them—it’s not about ignoring challenges but preparing for them.

 Myth: “If I visualize it, it’ll magically happen.”